HydrologyFrankfurt/ReWaterGAP/docs/api_docs/lakes_wetlands_storage.rst

 Reduction factor is applied differently for local and global lakes.
-In the case of local lake reduction factor is used to reduce the lake area while for global lake, it is only used for reducing evaporation since global lake area is assumed not to be dynamic.
+In the case of local lake, reduction factor is used to reduce the lake area while for global lake, it is only used for reducing evaporation since global lake area is assumed not to be dynamic.
 This would prevent continuous decline of global lake levels in some cases such as (semi)arid regions.
 Reduction factor is computed for local and global lake as:

 .. _lake_red: